joergschultzelutter/joergschultzelutter.github.io/_pages/about.md

 This is the landing page for my [open-source repositories on Github](https://github.com/joergschultzelutter).

-In addition to information on selected projects such as [MPAD](https://github.com/joergschultzelutter/mpad), you will find further IT-related materials and training documents in the [portfolio](/portfolio/) section of this page.
+In addition to information on selected projects such as [MPAD](https://github.com/joergschultzelutter/mpad), you will find further IT-related materials and training documents in the [Portfolio and Publications](/portfolio/) section of this page.